World Cup 2018: Dates, Coverage Schedule for Remainder of the Tournament

 Croatia players looking like they’ve already lost it.
 Thought they would be a tougher test for England on the strength of the rounds but bottle and stamina look suspect as the tournament gets to the business end.

-As much as the idea of the World Cup "coming home" to England has become a meme, the Three Lions have led a somewhat charmed life in the 2018 World Cup.
+The idea of the World Cup "coming home" to England has become a meme, but the Three Lions have led a somewhat charmed life in the 2018 World Cup.

 They opened the tournament with an injury-time winner against Tunisia.
 Their 1-0 defeat to Belgium knocked them down to the easier half of the draw.
 And they finally won a penalty shootout at the World Cup after dropping their first three.

-England players have often succumbed to the weight of history and the country's past failures at international tournaments.

-Many in the current England setup haven't tasted years of failure with the national team, though.
-Sure, there was the 2-1 defeat to Iceland at Euro 2016, but the move to coach Gareth Southgate represented a clean slate.
+England players have often succumbed to the weight of history.
+Many players in this England setup haven't tasted years of failure with the national team, though.
+Sure, there was the 2-1 defeat to Iceland at UEFA Euro 2016, but the move to coach Gareth Southgate represented a clean slate.

-While losing in the World Cup semifinal can never be considered a disappointment on its own, England may not have a better chance to return to the World Cup final and lift the trophy for a second time.
+While losing in the World Cup semifinal can never be considered a disappointment, England may never have a better chance to return to the World Cup final and lift the trophy for a second time.